We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The vermillion of the lips — which is the part that most people refer to when talking about the lips — can range in color from very light pink to brown.

-Unlike the rest of your skin, which is made of multiple cellular layers, your lips are only made up of three to five.
-This makes the tissue thinner and more delicate and allows color from the underlying blood vessels to show through.
+Unlike the rest of your skin, which is made of multiple cellular layers, your lips are only made up of

 The color of your skin also plays a role in the color of your lips.
 The lighter your skin color, the lighter your lips and the more prominent the blood vessels will appear.